codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible.markdown

 - command: /usr/bin/create-database.sh creates=/path/to/database
 ```

 Always have in mind that Ansible has a lot of modules and most common operations do not require the use of the command module.
 For instance, there are modules for creating [filesystems](http://docs.ansible.com/ansible/filesystem_module.html), [adding entries to the hosts file](http://docs.ansible.com/ansible/hostname_module.html) and [managing cron entries](http://docs.ansible.com/ansible/cron_module.html).
-All these modules are idempotent by deault, so you always should prefer them.
+All these modules are idempotent by default, so you always should prefer them.

 ## 3 - Using Ansible setup's module to gather information about your hosts